best managed investment accounts

 best managed brokerage account

-You can open an investment-advisory account at Schwab online or through a local financial advisor (a Wealth Management account must be opened through an advisor).
-Schwab has more than 300 locations, which are useful for clients seeking full-service accounts.
+An investment-advisory account at Schwab can be opened either online or through a local financial advisor (the latter option is required for a Wealth Management account).
+The company has more than 400 branch locations, which are useful for full-service accounts.

 Read Charles Schwab Review